Retainage Laws State Guides Educational Only

 On public work, retainage may be more directly addressed by statute or procurement rules.
 On private work, the contract may play a larger role, but that does not mean the issue is purely contractual or free from legal risk.
 Prompt payment laws, lien rights, notice rules, and project-specific facts can all shape what happens when retainage becomes disputed.

-For contractors and subs, this is where better process matters.
+For contractors and subcontractors, better billing process matters.
 The cleaner the billing package, the easier it is to show what was previously billed, what is being billed now, how stored materials were treated, and how retainage was applied.
 That does not replace legal review, but it does reduce confusion and self-inflicted wounds.

 Public projects